nrobinson2000/po-util/README.md

 ### Over The Air (OTA) Uploading

-To upload precompiled code over the air using particle-cli, run `po DEVICE ota DEVICE_NAME`, where `DEVICE_NAME` is the name of your device in the Particle cloud.
+To upload precompiled code over the air using particle-cli, run `po DEVICE_TYPE ota DEVICE_NAME`, where `DEVICE_NAME` is the name of your device in the Particle cloud.
 You must be logged into particle-cli to use this feature.
 You can log into particle-cli with `particle cloud login`.

 You can also flash code to multiple devices at once by passing the `-m` or `--multi` argument to `ota`.
-This would look like `po DEVICE ota -m`.
+This would look like `po DEVICE_TYPE ota -m`.
 This relies on a file called `devices.txt` that you must create in your `po-util` project directory.